phamfoo/react-native-easing-keyframes/README.md

 In the example above, `keyframes` will apply the easing function you want to use (`easeInOut`) to each keyframe, so `easeInOut` will be applied twice, from 0 to 50 and from 50 to 100.

-You can also target a specific keyframes and apply a different easing function to it.
+You can also target a specific keyframe and apply a different easing function to it.

 ```js
 Animated.timing(value, {